Leonel Fernández: Family and personal life

-Fernández married for the first time to Rocío Domínguez Quezada in 1987 (the daughter of Juan Domínguez and the mayoress of Jarabacoa Josefa Piedad Quezada), and had two children, Omar and Nicole.
+Fernández has married and divorced three times.
+He married for the first time to Yolanda Robles Peña in 1978.
+She died from lung cancer in 2006.
+His second marriage was to Rocío Domínguez Quezada in 1987 (the daughter of Juan Domínguez and the mayoress of Jarabacoa Josefa Piedad Quezada), and had two children, Omar and Nicole.
 They divorced in 1996.
 In 2003, Fernández married Margarita Cedeño Lizardo, his former Presidential Legal Adviser and an associate attorney of his law firm, having another child, Yolanda América María.
 The couple divorced in 2022.

 As of Fall 2022, Fernández' daughter, Nicole, was dating baseball superstar Albert Pujols.

 In addition to Spanish, his mother tongue, Fernández is fluent in English and French.

 Leonel Antonio Fernandez graduated with honours in law from the Autonomous University of Santo Domingo.
 For a while he worked as a teacher and a journalist before getting into politics.
 His interest in politics derived from his outstanding student leader abilities, and his dominant role in the General Secretariat of the Students' Association University of Santo Domingo.
 Moreover, Leonel Antonio Fernandez partook in many protests against the Balaguer regime, was a member of the Central and Political Committees of the Party of Dominican Liberation, which was founded by Juan Bosch.
 He began expanding his political interests and won Presidency in the Dominican Republic in 1996.